nokia/ntt/README.md

 advantage of this installer is it configures your PATH settings, so ntt is reachable from shells.
 This allows you to start hacking without any ado.

-The have not signed the installer, though.
+We have not signed the installer, though.

 **Debian Packages**